Analida's Ethnic Spoon

 grilled pork chops on a plate with sprigs of rosemary and a set of tongs on the left

 My husband is the grill master.
-Needless to say I surrender total control of the grill to him.
-He has HIS method and INSISTED I share it with you, so here we go: To get those perfect grill marks on those pork chops, preheat the grill to about 500F.
-We use ¾" chops for best results.
+Needless to say, I surrender total control of the grill to him.
+He has HIS method and INSISTED I share it with you, so here we go: To get those perfect grill marks on those pork chops, preheat the grill to about 500°F. We use ¾" chops for best results.
 Place the chops on the grill using indirect heat (not over the flames).
 Close lid and leave for two minutes.
 After two minutes, give them a ¼ turn.
 Leave for another two minutes.
 Flip and repeat the process.

 a closeup of grilled pork chops on a plate with sprigs of rosemary

 Check for doneness with an instant read thermometer.
-Internal temperature should read 145'F. Move them to a serving platter and cover them with aluminum foil.
+Internal temperature should read 145°F. Move them to a serving platter and cover them with aluminum foil.
 Let them rest for about 5 minutes.
 Easy as that!!
 Coffee Jerk Pork Chops is just what everyone needs for their next picnic.

 Step by step photos

-A collage of photos showing the ingredients to marinate coffee jerk pork chops in a zip bag.
+A photo of the ingredients and marinade to make coffee jerk pork chops.

-1. Gather all your ingredients and have them ready to go.
+• Step 1: Gather all your ingredients and have them ready to go.

-2. Place all the marinade ingredients into a large bowl or pitcher and blend with a hand blender.
+• Step 2: Place all the marinade ingredients into a large bowl or pitcher and blend with a hand blender.
 A standard blender will also work.

-3. Blend until well combined.
+• Step 3: Blend until well combined.

-4. Place the pork chops into a 1 gallon zip top freezer bag and pour in the marinade.
+• Step 4: Place the pork chops into a 1 gallon zip top freezer bag and pour in the marinade.

-5. Purge out as much air as possible from the bag and seal.
+• Step 5: Purge out as much air as possible from the bag and seal.
 Refrigerate for 6 hours or overnight is even better.

-6. Place them on a 500°F grill using indirect heat, not over the flame.
+• Step 6: Place them on a 500°F grill using indirect heat, not over the flame.
 Grill 2 minutes, give them a ¼ turn and grill another 2 minutes.
 Flip them and repeat.
 They are done when the internal temperature hits 145°F. Plate them and allow them to rest covered for 5 minutes before serving.
 This method works well for chops that are about ¾ of an inch thick.
 Cooking times will be shorter for thinner chops.

 Frequently Asked Questions